Database Access with MongoDB Atlas | Teleport

 In this guide, you will:

-- Configure your MongoDB Atlas database with either IAM or mutual TLS authentication.
+- Configure your MongoDB Atlas database with either mutual TLS or AWS IAM authentication.

 - Add the database to your Teleport cluster.